 Need a helping paw in the kitchen?
-Here are our favourite simple shortcuts for making baked dog treats in any size you wish.
-Quick and easy ways to cut and bake homemade dog treats with less muss, less fuss.
-Almost any roll and cut dog treat dough can be converted into quick treats with these shortcuts, whether as a small batch or in bulk.
+Here are our favourite simple shortcuts for making baked dog treats in any size.
+We’re showing you different quick and easy ways to cut and bake homemade dog treats with less muss, less fuss.
+Almost any roll and cut dog treat dough can be made into quick treats using these shortcuts, whether as a small batch or in bulk.
 Easy peasy!
+Let’s bake, furfriends!

 Time for Treats

 New to dog treat baking?
 Check out our introduction to making homemade baked biscuit (cookie) style dog treats from the DIY dog treat FAQs, Tips, and Troubleshooting mini-series.
 Feeling fancy?
 Check out our overview on decorating baked dog treats for ideas.
 Woofs!